Become a Certified Emergency Services Commissioner

 An ESD commissioner can become a Certified Emergency Services Commissioner – CESC.

-“It goes above and beyond the statutory training requirements that a typical ESD commissioner has to meet,” said SAFE-D Interim Executive Director Clay Avery.
+“It goes above and beyond the statutory training requirements that a typical ESD commissioner has to meet,” said SAFE-D Executive Director Clay Avery.
 “It shows that an ESD commissioner has made extra effort to acquire the knowledge necessary to serve his or her community.”

 CESCs will receive a certificate of their accomplishment and be recognized in SAFE-D publications.